CEO Performance of 100 of Southern California’s Largest Companies

 SCCO International is a global management consulting firm with a focus on the simple yet far-reaching concept of consistent value management.
 We have been working with our clients for over 15 years to assess their business portfolios and develop and implement strategies that achieve sustainable competitive advantages and drive returns for their shareholders.

-Patrick Furtaw: is a Partner of SCCO International, based in Los Angeles.
+Patrick Furtaw, is a Partner of SCCO International, based in Los Angeles.
 He has more than 15 years of experience advising senior executives on business portfolio strategy and change management processes across a broad set of industries.
 He is an expert in the field of value realization with a focus on market price strategies and sales management.
 Patrick is also a member of Pepperdine’s Crest Advisory Board.
 Patrick can be reached at pfurtaw@scco.com.

 Steve Chopp: is Senior Advisor to SCCO International and an adjunct professor at Pepperdine University’s Graziadio School of Business where he teaches courses on valuation and M&A. His background includes senior roles in corporate and consulting focused on helping companies drive sustainable improvements in long-term value.
 Steve may be reached at schopp@scco.com.